The file system

 symlink(target::AbstractString, link::AbstractString; dir_target = false)

-Creates a symbolic link to target
+Creates a symbolic link to a target

-with the name link
+already exists, the link

 .

-This function raises an error under operating systems that do not support soft symbolic links, such as Windows XP. |
+This feature causes an error on operating systems that do not support soft symbolic links, such as Windows XP. |

 Compatibility: Julia 1.6